Browse by airline

 London to Amsterdam flights

-With over 199 flights every week and 6 different airlines you have a wide option of flights to choose from.
-You can fly non-stop to Amsterdam (AMS) from London (LHR) with British Airways, KLM or Flybe but if a stopover option suits you better you can choose to fly via Brussels, Manchester or any other of the 3 alternatives with flight connections.
+With over 179 flights every week and 5 different airlines you have a wide option of flights to choose from.
+You can fly non-stop to Amsterdam (AMS) from London (LHR) with British Airways or KLM but if a stopover option suits you better you can choose to fly via Brussels, Dusseldorf or any other of the 3 alternatives with flight connections.

 Tip!
 You can also fly to Amsterdam from City (LCY).